OneIdentity/SafeguardPowerBI/SafeguardPasswords/README.md

 ---

-I get the following error when trying to connect to SPS:
+I get the following error when trying to connect:

 ```
 Unable to connect